miguelbemartin/miguelbemartin/README.md

 ### Hi there 👋

 Welcome to my personal website.
 I am a Software Engineer based in Germany.
 Originally from the sunny south of Spain, Andalusia.
-Over 12 years of experience in software industry.
-Working remotely since 2013, I do enjoy building effective remote teams that work happily and productively together.
+Writing code since 2010 and working remotely since 2013, I talk about Software Engineering, Management, and Leadership.

 Currently, I am working as a Technical Lead at HubSpot.
 HubSpot is the world's leading inbound marketing, sales and CRM software platform.

-As a Technical Lead, my responsibilities are a combination of managing people and working on the technical side.
+In my spare time, I am organizing The Engineering Book Club, an online community of professionals who enjoy reading engineering books together.

-You can find more information about me in my personal website: [www.miguelangelmartin.me](https://www.miguelangelmartin.me)
+You can find more information about me on my personal website: [www.miguelangelmartin.me](https://www.miguelangelmartin.me)